The New Forest ●

 Old Yet Ever New

-How does a destination marketing organisation consolidate dual brand identities while balancing the needs of local communities and visiting audiences?
-The company managed two separate brands: 'Go The New Forest' for B2B and 'Visit The New Forest' for consumers.
-This created and overly complex brand architecture and diluted messaging impact.
+How does a destination marketing organisation consolidate dual brand identities while balancing the needs of local and visiting audiences?

-The organisation needed to move beyond conventional tourism positioning to establish authentic brand foundations.
-The goal was to transform visitors into custodians and create shared pride between locals and visitors.
+The organisation needed to move beyond conventional tourism positioning to establish a clear overarching brand that would resonate with both locals and visitors, transforming visitors into custodians and creating shared pride between communities.

 Rooting Strategy in Folklore